Skip to content

 const prop = this.acquireProperty();

-this.cycle(prop); // |0⟩ → |1⟩ (exists)
+m.cycle(prop); // |0⟩ → |1⟩ (exists)

-this.hadamard(prop); // → equal superposition
+m.hadamard(prop); // → equal superposition

 this.setProperty(id, prop);